satra/NiPyPe-Paper/nipype_paper.rst

-2) to encapsulate common functionality (e.g. Interfaces that call command line programs are derived from the CommandLine class, which provides methods to translate Interface inputs into command line parameters and for calling the command).
+2) to encapsulate common functionality (e.g. Interfaces that call command line programs are derived from the CommandLine class, which provides methods to translate Interface inputs into command line parameters and for calling the command.)
 Source code of an example Interface an be seen in Listing 1.

 from nipype.interfaces.base import (